gbisaga/devops/developer/aws-developer-ecs.md

 ### Summary + EXAM TIPS - containers, 3 flavors
 - ECS Classic
   - EC2 instances
-  - creates instances with /etc/ecs/ecs.config with cluster name
+  - creates instances with cluster name in env and config file (ECS_CLUSTER)
   - EC2 instance special AMI with ECS agent to register instance with cluster.
   - Can run multiple containers of same type
     - Don't specify a host port (only container port)